OU-Libraries/cdm-util-scripts/README.md

 ## Update

-In the `cdm-util-scripts` directory do `git pull` to update the Git repo to the latest version.
-Make sure the virtual environment is activated and do `python -m pip install .` to upgrade the package.

-You can also delete the cloned repo directory and repeat the installation instructions.
+To update `cdm-util-scripts` just reinstall the package:

+    python -m pip install git+https://github.com/OU-Libraries/cdm-util-scripts@main

+Make sure its virtual environment is active if you're using one.

 ## Usage